South Korea sets a compensation plan for dog meat farmers before the 2027 ban

 The Agriculture Ministry said that farmers would receive compensation starting from 225,000 won ($170), and rising up to 600,000 won ($450) per dog if they agree to shut down their business early.

 It's likely that farmers won't accept the offer, as they earlier called for 2 million won ($1,505) per dog.
-They've said the ban infringes on their freedom and will aggravate their economic difficulties.
+They've said the ban infringes on their right to choose their own jobs and will aggravate their economic difficulties.
 In a statement Tuesday, an association of dog farmers called for the law to be amended to extend the grace period and add appropriate compensation plans.

 Sangkyung Lee, a campaign manager at the Korean office of the anti-animal cruelty group Humane Society International, called the South Korean announcement “an important milestone in this historic ban that will see the ban through to completion and end our country’s dog meat era for good.”